richardtorres314/rtorres-blog/README.md

 - Creating, updating, and deleting of a user's personal entries
 - Form verification
 - Pagination and permalinks to blog entries
-- Security features to prevent malicious cookies
+- Security features to prevent malicious cookies, include salt and sha256 encryption

 ### To Do ###

-- Deal with cookies disabled
 - 404 handling
 - Add "like" feature